Anthonyville, Arkansas

 Anthonyville is a town in Crittenden County, Arkansas, United States.
-The population was 161 at the 2010 census, down from 250 in 2000.
+The population was 135 at the 2020 census, down from 161 in 2010 census.

 Geography

 Anthonyville is located in southern Crittenden County.
 Arkansas Highway 147 forms the eastern boundary of the town and leads north 9 mi to Interstate 40, 15 mi west of Memphis, Tennessee.
 Highway 147 continues south 7 mi to the Horseshoe Lake area.

 According to the United States Census Bureau, Anthonyville has a total area of 0.3 sqkm, all land.